3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 `[[[NSBundle mainBundle] infoDictionary] valueForKey:@"baseURL"];`

-There is other things you can customize like the name of the app, etc. The described setup helped me a lot having a clean separation between developing new feature and fixing bugs in release.
+There are other things you can customize like the name of the app, etc. The described setup helped me a lot having a clean separation between developing new feature and fixing bugs in release.

 Do you think I am missing something or a way to do it even better?
 Please, let me know!